G-AshwinKumar/Backlinks-Compression-Scheme/blc/README.md

 Backlinks compression
 ========================

-Backlinks compression is a graph compression scheme for real-world graphs.
-Backlinks compression (BLC) draws inspiration from the seminal paper by Boldi and Vigna (BV) on WebGraph compression.
+Backlinks compression[1] is a graph compression scheme for real-world graphs.
+Backlinks compression (BLC) draws inspiration from the seminal paper by Boldi and Vigna (BV) on WebGraph compression[2].

 BV incorporates three main ideas,
 + Locality